xdmushui/partner-center-sdk/develop/get-all-subscription-analytics.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-This topic describes how to get all the subscription analytics information for your customers.
+This article describes how to get all the subscription analytics information for your customers.

 ## Prerequisites